-Social distancing floor plan for restaurants: Meeting COVID-19 guidelines and optimizing capacity
+Social distancing floor plan for restaurants: Optimizing capacity

 Editor’s note: A version of this post originally appeared on the InterWorks blog.